 The best time to request a tutor is after a quiz or assignment that demonstrates your ability.
 OASIS does look at need.
 You may be placed in a group or have an individual tutor depending on availability.

 Students interested in becoming a tutor must have earned at least a “B” in the course they wish to tutor and have department chair approval.
 They must complete and submit a Tutor Application Form, W-4, and I-9 as well as provide a copy of their driver’s license and social security card Tutor Application Forms can be obtained on Blackboard, by emailing OASIS or by stopping by OASIS on the second floor in room 601.
 Tutoring is a great way to review your knowledge and also great for Boards study.

 Individual, confidential academic counseling is available by appointment or on a walk-in bases.
 Topics that may be covered during counseling sessions include study skills, time management, note taking, test preparation, test-taking skills, etc.

 Sometimes student learning is affected by personal problems.
 When that is the case, a confidential referral can be made to EAP (Employee Assistance Plan).
 Students (as well as faculty and staff) are entitled to four free counseling visits per topic.

 Students having a documented disability must complete a Disability Services Packet and provide documentation before accommodations can be approved and provided.
 Students must apply for accommodations annually.

-In addition to these services, the director of OASIS provides academic support as a member of the Student Promotions Committee and is available to present study skills workshops.
+In addition to these services, the director of OASIS provides academic support as a member of the Academic Success Committee (ASC) and all of the team is available to present study skills workshops.